Recognizing the Mind’s Innate Purity with Lama Lena

 Garab Dorje's way of showing Dzogchen (3 Words of Garab Dorje) with introduction to Tsa Lung - subtle energy practices

-Location: Institute of Traditional Medicine - 3rd Fl.
+Location: Institute of Traditional Medicine - 553 Queen St. W. 3rd Fl.

 According to the Tibetan Buddhist tradition, Dzogchen or Ati Yoga is the culmination of the path and the instructions point to the primordial, open and natural state of the mind.
 Dzogchen or the Great Perfection are extraordinary teachings: pointing out instructions and meditation practices which facilitate the realization of our innate luminous awareness.
 Anyone interested in formless non-dual meditation will find these teachings of benefit.

 Subtle Energy Practices (Tsa Lung) and 3 Words of Garab Dorje: